skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

     #>
     ```
 ```
-The problemset folder of the RTutor library contains some example solution files.
+The problem set folder of the RTutor library contains some example solution files.

 ### 3. Generate a structure file and empty problem set for students